Review of Spot Farms Grain Free Dehydrated Dog Food

 |Estimated Nutrient Content|

-The first ingredient in this dog food is dehydrated pork.
-Dehydrated pork is considered a meat concentrate and contains more than four times as much protein as fresh pork.
+The first ingredient in this dog food is dehydrated chicken.
+Dehydrated chicken is considered a meat concentrate and contains more than four times as much protein as fresh chicken.

-Plus (unlike pork meal) dehydrated pork is never exposed to high temperatures during processing, so it preserves more of the meat’s natural nutrients.
+Plus (unlike chicken meal) dehydrated chicken is not exposed to high temperatures during processing, so it preserves more of the meat’s natural nutrients.

 The second ingredient is dried potato, a dehydrated item usually made from the by-products of potato processing.
 In most cases, dried potato can contain about 10% dry matter protein which can have a slight affect on our estimate of the total meat content of this recipe.